anh-nguyen-98/game/tutorials/Names, Types and Binding.md

 Please refer to [data-type.js](https://github.com/anh-nguyen-98/introduction-to-javascript/blob/main/data-type.js).

-These naming conventions are enforeced by standards in the community.
+These naming conventions are enforced by standards in the community.

 ## [Typing](#typing)